VigaRudr/JsoupParser/doc/AppComposition.md

 class DatabaseControl
 ---------------------
-Class for interacting with databese using JDBC Driver and SQLite DBMS
+Class for interacting with database using JDBC Driver and SQLite DBMS

 - Database path: /database/JsoupParser.db